Birthing the Sacred

 Our finely honed analytical minds are expert at reducing life to its component parts.
 We pride ourselves at having split the atom and harnessing the awesome power of the universe, but we still lack an understanding of why life works.
 It is like trying to find the secret of the flower by cutting the seed in two: we may have access to the material power locked within that world but we are no nearer to comprehending and appreciating the integral beauty and purpose of the flower within the larger scheme.
 We need to employ other tools that have the ability to transcend the limitations of mechanistic linear thinking.
 One such faculty now awakening within our human consciousness is intuition, which offers us a way of viewing our participation in life in more holistic terms, and is connected to spherical rather than linear perception.

-regard, giving evidence of the esoteric truth that the macrocosm is reflected in the microcosm.
+The field of holographic research has opened up a whole new world in this regard, giving evidence of the esoteric truth that the macrocosm is reflected in the microcosm.
 If a glass plate imprinted with a holographic image is dropped on the floor and smashed to pieces, it is still possible to pick up any single shard and view the original complete image through that part.
 This is a discov-ery, not an invention, and it speaks to me on very personal terms by stating that there is a way home: a path that leads from seeming separation to acknowledged wholeness.
 It is a reassuring remedy for what I term the ‘God-gap sickness’—the apparent credibility gap between the idealistic and realistic levels of our daily life.

 I was first stricken with this dis-ease some years ago after a particularly powerful meditative experience in the Findhorn sanctuary.
 Having touched a deep part of myself which knew that it was at one with all life, I left the security of the sanctuary and bumped into the very person for whom I had the least love and tolerance, and immediately a flood of unresolved and unredeemed aspects of myself came to the surface.
 It was a shock to my system.
 I had to contend with the fact that while on some inner level a state of unity existed, I had yet to build and perfect the earthly vehicle that could express that inherent truth.
 Bridging that gap is part of the process of birthing the sacred in the same way that the seed containing the eternal image of wholeness enters the field of time and space.
 Seen from a linear viewing point, the various stages of growth bear no resemblance to the indwelling perfection.
 I believe that we are whole beings who are simply learning to express and give birth to that reality.